 The neurosurgeon slides the pig-tail connector of the PMT micro-ECoG grid into the GateLock connector and closes clamp.

 DB25 connector for the micro-ECoG grid is passed out of sterile field and connected to PZ5 amplifier port 2.

+The neurosurgeon attaches the ground to the head frame

+Ground cable is passed out of the sterile field and connected to the PZ5 amplifier

 Recording the electrophysiological signals